DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 2/Ignition.md

 A Magento site.
 We can't brute force it, since Magento has anti-bruteforce measures implemented.

 All we can do from here is manually trying random usernames and passwords.
-This sounds impossible, but by combining the [10 currently most used passwords](https://cybernews.com/best-password-managers/most-common-passwords/) with the most commonly used username "admin", we can greatly improve our chances of a lucky match.
+This sounds like a huge amount of work, but by combining the [10 currently most used passwords](https://cybernews.com/best-password-managers/most-common-passwords/) with the default username "admin", we can greatly improve our chances and maybe get a lucky match.

  ![](Pasted%20image%2020220415185952.png)

 User:pass `admin:qwerty123`

-We got in, and the flag is in pain sight.
+We got in, and the flag is in plain sight.

 **Flag:** `797d6c988d9dc5865e010b9410f247e0`